gradle/gradle/design-docs/gradle-2.0.md

 Gradle 2.0 is the next major Gradle release that offers the opportunity to make breaking changes to the public interface of Gradle.
 This document captures a laundry list of ideas to consider before shipping Gradle 2.0.

-Note: for these changes, the old behaviour or feature to be removed should be deprecated in a Gradle 1.x release, probably no later than Gradle 1.8.
+Note: for the change listed below, the old behaviour or feature to be removed should be deprecated in a Gradle 1.x release, probably no later than Gradle 1.8.
 Similarly for changes to behaviour.

+## Remove all features deprecated as at Gradle 1.8

+In the Gradle 2.0-rc-1 release, remove all features that are deprecated as at Gradle 1.8 or earlier:

+* Search for usages of `DeprecationLogger`, `@Deprecated`, `@deprecated` and remove associated feature.

 ## Remove Ivy and Maven types from the Gradle API